-What It Is: Information security analysts coordinate and execute security measures to protect an organization's computer networks and systems.
-A defining characteristic of people in these positions is adaptability: because you never know when a security breach can occur.
+Information security analysts coordinate and execute measures to protect an organization's computer networks and systems.
+A defining characteristic of people in these positions is adaptability to change because a security breach can occur at any time.

-How to become one: Most information security analysts have a well-rounded computer education, meaning a bachelor’s in computer science, programming or related.
-However, given the field’s growth, many schools are responding with majors in information security.
+Most information security analysts have a well-rounded computer education, including a bachelor’s in computer science, programming, or a related discipline.
+Given the demand in this field, colleges are responding with majors in information security.

 The 7 Fastest-Growing Tech Jobs